Zouping

-Zouping (邹平市 (鄒平市, Zōupíng Shì)) is a county-level city of Shandong province.
+Zouping (邹平市 (鄒平市, Zōupíng Shì)) is a county-level city of Shandong province, under the administration of Binzhou.
 The population in 2020 was 774,517.

 Geography

 The city is located on the northern edge of the mountainous central portion of the province.
 It is under the administration of the prefecture-level city of Binzhou, but is only 28 km west of downtown Zibo.

 Administrative divisions

 As of 2012, this city is divided to 3 subdistricts and 13 towns.